Tuire/umines/README.md

 umines
 ======

-User Modeling in Explorative Search
-- seminar paper for University of Helsinki seminar 2013: How to Write a Scientific Review in Human Computer Interaction
+User Modeling in Explorative Search paper for seminar: How to Write a Scientific Review in Human Computer Interaction, University of Helsinki, 2013